simeononsecurity/simeononsecurity.ch/content/guides/enhance-website-security-with-hsts-preloading/index.en.md

 ### **Removal from the Preload List: A Deliberate Decision**

-Inclusion in the preload list is a **permanent decision** that cannot be easily undone.
+Inclusion in the preload list is a **permanent decision** that can't be easily undone.
 However, if you encounter **strong technical or cost-related reasons** preventing HTTPS support for certain subdomains, you have the option to request **removal from Chrome's preload list** through the [removal form](https://hstspreload.org/removal/).

 Ensure that you have carefully evaluated the implications before making this significant decision.
 ______